 The individual producing the seed must manufacture food for storage in them as well as in the onion-shaped, subterranean bulb, which gives another name - Indian turnip to the plant.
 The Indians used the turnip, after pressing out the poisonous sap, as a farinaceous food.
 Jack-the-Jester has, of course, the reputed wisdom of former times; but you’ll get no drippings of it, unless you frequent the sanctuary of the wilderness.
 But even as a preacher, he cannot refrain from some foolish pranks.
 No one would be astonished to find, as is sometimes the case, two Jacks fraternally occupying the same pulpit; but an observer was doubled up with laughter to see a Jack holding forth in two united pulpits.
 Only the student, or one versed in wood lore, would recognize Jack, when he first pricks through the ground, in the form of a slender, slightly curved, sharp-pointed bud, with a protective sheath mottled like snake skin.
 Again, but few connect the last stage of seed-bearing Jack with the crowded bunch of bright red berries so common in late summer."
 (Published in the Sunday Minneapolis Tribune May 14, 1911) (read full article.)

 Toxicity: Parts of the fresh green plant are toxic.
 It is a violent irritant to the mucous membrane if chewed and if taken internally it causes violent gastroenteritis, which may end in death.
+The berries are not palatable due to the presence of calcium oxalate, but could probably be made edible if pulverized and dried for a long time (Ref #6 - see next note).

 Cultivation: The plant will self seed via bird droppings.
 You can sow seed yourself in the fall as soon as the fruit and seeds are ready but it will be the second spring before above ground growth is seen.
 The plant can also be transplanted in late summer to early fall.
 Commonly found at most native plant nurseries.